TaoShi1998/TaoShi1998.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi there!
 My name is Tao Shi (石涛 in Simplified Chinese).
-I am currently pursuing a master's degree in Data Science and Information Technology at Tsinghua-UC Berkeley Shenzhen Institute, Tsinghua University.
+I am currently pursuing a Master's degree in Data Science and Information Technology at Tsinghua-UC Berkeley Shenzhen Institute, Tsinghua University.
 My academic sueprvisor is [Prof. Shao-Lun Huang](https://sites.google.com/view/slhuang/home).

-Prior to my enrollment at Tsinghua University, I obtained my bachelor's degree in Computer Science and Technology from China University of Mining and Technology.
+Prior to my enrollment at Tsinghua University, I obtained my Bachelor's degree in Computer Science and Technology from China University of Mining and Technology.

 My research interests primarily lie in the intersection of natural language processing, computer vision, and multimodal learning.